Private 1st Class George C. Beebe (1919–1944)

 Movements in Military

-Information supplied by families to the Delaware Public Archives Commission can be one of the only available sources of information on fallen Delawareans’ military careers.
+Information supplied by families to the Delaware Public Archives Commission can be one of the only available sources of information on fallen Delawareans’ military careers, given the loss of most U.S. Army personnel files from the World War II era in the 1973 National Personnel Records Center fire.
 However, the information often contains errors.

 Acknowledgments